quannguyen234/Toxic_Comments/README.md

  ### Machine Learning
  #### Losgistic Regression

  - I use Unigram and Bigram for this model.
-The result was pretty close with Bigram performs a littl better
+The result was pretty close with Bigram performs a little better

     + Accuracy score for class toxic is 0.9696872380020617 ROC_AUC score 0.9621475569368099